 Lake Titicaca is shared by Peru and Bolivia, and at 3,812m above sea level, is the highest navigable lake in the world and the largest lake in South America.
 According to Andean legend, Titicaca is the birthplace of the sun, with Isla del Sol and Isla de la Luna both accessible from the Bolivian side … Continue reading Island HomeStay On Lake Titicaca

 Machu Picchu is 2,430m above sea-level, situated on an 'eyebrow' between the Andes and the rainforest.
 Built in the fifteenth century Machu Picchu was abandoned when the Inca Empire was conquered by the Spaniards in the sixteenth century, although the Spanish never found Machu Picchu.
 It was rediscovered in 1911 and since then has been … Continue reading Machu Picchu!

+Colca Canyon is the second deepest canyon in the world, and nearly twice as deep as the Grand Canyon.
 It is also one heck of a stunning 3 hour drive through the high Andes from Arequipa - passing between volcanoes and across the Pampa Cañahuas nature reserve before the highest point of 4160m where you … Continue reading Incredible Colca Canyon

 Viewed from the ground, the desert of Nasca in southern Peru resembles all other deserts; dust spirals whirling across a large flat plain made up of small rocks and a lot of sand.
 However when viewed from the air it becomes unique - the flat plains criss-crossed with what are now famously known as Nasca … Continue reading Nasca Lines – Made by Aliens?